gpappasunb/class-schedule/README.md

 ### Text outside the schedule

-Standard Quarto markdown syntax applies, so you can use any formatting described in [Quarto Markdown Basics](https://quarto.org/docs/authoring/markdown-basics.html).
+Standard Quarto markdown syntax applies so that you can use any formatting described in [Quarto Markdown Basics](https://quarto.org/docs/authoring/markdown-basics.html).
 Each topic should begin with a level 2 header (`##`), which will be numbered automatically.
-You can also use other header levels, but these will not be numbered.
+You can also use other header levels, but these will remain unnumbered.

 ### Highlights

-Sometimes, highlighting text in the schedule or body is useful to draw attention to important information.
+Sometimes, highlighting text in the schedule or body is helpful to draw attention to important information.

 > [!NOTE]
 >
-> For versatile method of highlighting text, consider using the
+> For a versatile method of highlighting text, consider using the
 > [mcanouil/quarto-highlight-text](https://github.com/mcanouil/quarto-highlight-text?tab=readme-ov-file)
 > extension.